CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 When the player catches a "Wide Paddle" bonus, the paddle gets wider.
 It will return to the normal size after 10 seconds.

-- In the Bonus:
+- In the bonus:
-  - In "If touching paddle" add (before deleting the clone):
+  - in "If touching paddle" add (before deleting the clone):
     - if bonus = 1 then
       - broadcast "Bonus Wide Palette"
-- In the Paddle:
+- in the Paddle:
-  - Draw a new costume with a paddle which is twice a wide as the normal one.
+  - draw a new costume with a paddle which is twice a wide as the normal one.
-  - Wait for the message "Bonus Wide Paddle"
+  - wait for the message "Bonus Wide Paddle"
-    - If the paddle is not yet wide
+    - if the paddle is not yet wide
-      - Change the costume to "Wide"
+      - change the costume to "Wide"
-      - Broadcast a "Coundown Wide Paddle" message that we will catch in the paddle itself (
+      - broadcast a "Condo Wide Paddle" message that we will catch in the paddle itself
-  - Wait for the message "Coundown Wide Paddle"
+  - wait for the message "Countdown Wide Paddle"
-    - Wait 10 seconds
+    - wait 10 seconds
-    - Change the costume back to "Normal"
+    - change the costume back to "Normal"
 (We have to send a message to ourselves, otherwise the "When I Receive "Bonus Wide Paddle" will be blocked until the 10 seconds are over, and then process the messages that have been received during the 10 seconds: and the paddle always stays wide...)

 ![](assets/code/bonus-wide-paddle.svg)